uf-mil/mil/docs/software/rqt.md

 ## Table of Contents

 1. Introduction
+ - 1.1 Why Use RQT?
-2. Installation
+3. Installation
-3. Getting Started
+4. Getting Started
     - 3.1 Launching RQT
-4. Monitoring Information with RQT
+5. Monitoring Information with RQT
     - 4.1 Subscribing to Specific Topics
     - 4.2 Displaying Data with Plot Plugin
-5. Configuring RQT
+6. Configuring RQT
     - 5.1 Theme Configuration
     - 5.2 Layout Configuration
-6. Writing RQT Plugins
+7. Writing RQT Plugins
     - 6.1 Plugin Structure
     - 6.2 Implementing a Basic Plugin
     - 6.3 Adding Custom Functionality
     - 6.4 Implementing a More Advanced Plugin
-7. Why Use RQT?
 8. Conclusion

 ## 1. Introduction

 RQT (ROS Qt-based GUI Framework) is a powerful tool that provides a graphical user interface for ROS (Robot Operating System) applications.
 It allows users to monitor ROS topics, interact with nodes, visualize data, and more.
 This document serves as a user guide for understanding and effectively using RQT.

-## 2. Installation
+### 1.1.
+Installation

 Before using RQT, make sure you have ROS installed on your system.
 If ROS is not yet installed, follow the official ROS installation guide for your operating system.
 Once ROS is installed, you can install RQT using the package manager: